Aerial view of a Seattle roof tearoff in progress showing shingles being removed for replacement

 Can I repair just part of my roof?

 Yes, and it's often exactly the right answer for isolated damage.
-The practical limitation is **shingle matching**: if your current shingles have been discontinued by the manufacturer or have faded significantly over 10+ years, new shingles installed in the repair area may not visually match the surrounding field.
+The practical limitation is shingle matching: if your current shingles have been discontinued by the manufacturer or have faded significantly over 10+ years, new shingles installed in the repair area may not visually match the surrounding field.
 For insurance claims, some policies require full replacement when aesthetic matching isn't achievable, to restore the property to a like-condition appearance.
 A professional assessment identifies your shingle product line and confirms whether matching is feasible — or whether a targeted repair will result in a visibly mismatched patch — before you commit to a scope of work.
+Our GAF vs. IKO shingles guide can help identify your current product line and whether a matching shingle from either manufacturer is still available.

 Get a Decision You Can Trust